harmony-one/h/progress/artem-kolodko.md

+2025-04-03 Thu: [completed](https://github.com/harmony-one/shadow-scraper/commit/30323f03fdff135c5ee99b15a30da48ce8af1811) magpie pendle portfolio export (#5 in /farms): base apr is around 3% for aUSDC pool, this number correlates with base reward from the dashboard.
+Additional rewards, such as SY, wasn't found in reward contracts, continue researching.
+Started looking at the rest pools from /farms: euler (#2), silo (#3), beefy (#7).

 2025-04-02 Wed: [added](https://github.com/harmony-one/shadow-scraper/commit/2e98c1daf071255ec8b19dc9e988a9f6a77c9a39) address transactions history to portfolio [export](https://github.com/harmony-one/shadow-scraper/blob/main/export/portfolio_0x881E625E5C30973b47ceE3a0f3Ef456012F13f7D_1743604632.tsv); data is fetched from Sonicscan API, wallet balance is calculated in USD and S at the time of each transaction.

 2025-04-01 Tue: completed manual research of [magpie usdc](https://www.pendle.magpiexyz.io/stake/0x3F5EA53d1160177445B1898afbB16da111182418) pool and calculation of pending rewards based on data from smart contracts, results fully matched with magpie dashboard; started implementation in portfolio script.